Chameleover/Python-Projects/README.md

 This is a python project for CS50P.
 It's main purpose is to scrape predefined news websites, gather articles by keywords and send them to user by demand.
 First version will scrape only text-news and will be executed by ..
 HOW? ..

+I used different libraries to perform similar tasks.
+Firstly I extract web article's urls and titles with BeautifulSoup constructor from bs4 library.
+Then I use Article from newspaper library to get onlty article text.
+I check the text for each article for given keywords, and if found at least #5 matches the article title and url are added to a dict.
+This dict is being formatted and sent to given email address.

 #What new skills will you need to acquire?
 What topics will you need to research?
 I need to research web scraping, find a user-friendly way to execute the program, find a friendly way to store the output, and possibly find how to run it on a mobile device.